Inzaniak/sd-webui-ranbooru/README.md

 - **Use img2img**: This uses not only the tags from the random image, but also the original picture to generate the final result.
 - **Denoising Strength**: This is the strength of the denoising filter.
 The higher the value, the more the picture will change from the original.
 - **Use last image as img2img** This uses the same picture for all the img2img generations in the same batch.

+## Found an issue?
+If you found an issue with the extension, please report it in the issues section of this repository.
 ---
 ## Made by Inzaniak
 ![Alt text](pics/logo.png)